Q-Learning with Fine-Grained Gap-Dependent Regret: Introduction

-\textbf{A Refined Non-UCB-Based AMB Algorithm with Rigorous Fine-Grained Analysis.} In \Cref{error}, we revisit the AMB algorithm and identify algorithmic and analytical issues that undermine its theoretical guarantees.
-We propose a refined version named Refined AMB, that (i) removes improper truncations in the $Q$-updates, (ii) rigorously proves that the estimators induced by multi-step bootstrapping form an unbiased estimate of the optimal $Q$-function, (iii) ensures the martingale difference condition holds, which justifies applying concentration inequalities to these estimators, and (iv) establishes tighter confidence bounds.
-These refinements allow us to rigorously prove the first fine-grained regret upper bound for a non-UCB-based algorithm and yield enhanced empirical performance, as shown in \Cref{experiment}.
+\textbf{Two Refinements of the AMB Algorithm with Rigorous Fine-Grained Analysis.} In \Cref{error}, we revisit the AMB algorithm and identify both algorithmic and analytical issues that undermine its theoretical guarantees.
+We then propose two refinements of the AMB algorithm: \begin{itemize}[leftmargin = 10pt] \item \textbf{UCB-Based Refinement.} ULCB-Hoeffding in \Cref{introulcb} simplifies AMB by removing its problematic multi-step bootstrapping and retaining only the ULCB mechanism.
+Using our UCB-based framework, we show that ULCB-Hoeffding achieves a fine-grained regret bound, demonstrating that algorithms relying solely on the ULCB principle can also achieve fine-grained guarantees.
+This further underscores the generality of our UCB-based fine-grained analytical framework. \item \textbf{Non-UCB-Based Refinement.} We also propose Refined AMB, a non-UCB-based refinement that incorporates both ULCB and multi-step bootstrapping techniques.
+It has the following improvement: (i) removes improper truncations in the $Q$-updates, (ii) rigorously proves that the estimators induced by multi-step bootstrapping form an unbiased estimate of the optimal $Q$-function, (iii) ensures the martingale difference condition holds, which justifies applying concentration inequalities to these estimators, and (iv) establishes tighter confidence bounds.
+These refinements allow us to rigorously prove the fine-grained regret upper bound for a non-UCB-based algorithm and yield enhanced empirical performance, as shown in \Cref{experiment}. \end{itemize} \textbf{Technical Novelty.} Our work introduces the following key technical innovations: (a) We analyze each state-action pair separately at every step, enabling a fine-grained upper bound on the cumulative weighted estimation error of the $Q$-estimates (\Cref{singlerecurQmain,recurQmain}). (b) We establish a recursive relationship for cumulative weighted visitation counts across steps, supporting an inductive argument to obtain a fine-grained upper bound (\Cref{weightvisitmain}), from which the expected regret upper bound follows (\Cref{expectedrmain}). (c) We perform a state-specific decomposition of conditional expectations in the concentration analysis of Refined AMB, enabling a recursive argument and induction over steps to show that the sum of two multi-step bootstrapping estimators is unbiased (\Cref{ulqmain} and \Cref{31proof}).
+The first two innovations, (a) and (b), form the core of our fine-grained analytical framework, extending its applicability to a wider range of model-free RL algorithms, while (c) offers a general technique for analyzing algorithms with multi-step bootstrapping.